 Since the end of the financial year the board signed a new franchise agreement.
-The new franchise agreement is effective from July 2024 and expired in July 2029.
+The new franchise agreement is effective from October 2024.

 No other matter or circumstance has arisen since 30 June 2024 that has significantly affected, or may significantly affect the company's operations, the results of those operations, or the company's state of affairs in future financial years.